DanteAguilarB/Kobe-Stats/README.md

 ## Project Files

-- The HTML file showcasing the final project results can be viewed and downloaded: [Dante Aguilar - Final Project.html](insert_html_file_url_here)
+- The HTML file showcasing the final project results can be viewed and downloaded: [Dante Aguilar - Final Project.html]
-- The R-Studio project file used for analysis is available: [FinalProjectTemplate-1 copy.rmd](insert_rmd_file_url_here)
+- The R-Studio project file used for analysis is available: [FinalProjectTemplate-1 copy.rmd]

-## Summary

-This project served as an opportunity for me to apply the skills I acquired in my data science course to a real-world dataset.
-Despite the data's inconsistencies, I was able to extract valuable insights and practice my data analysis techniques using R-Studio.

-Feel free to explore the project files and reach out to me if you have any questions or feedback.
+- The .csv file that I used for all of my data: [kobe.csv]

 ---